Smith-Treumann theory and the linkage principle: Parity objects in Smith categories

 sends indecomposable parity complexes to indecomposable parity complexes.
-In particular, this functor induces a bijection between the sets of isomorphism classes of objects in $\Db_{\IW_\ell,\Gm}((\Gr_{G})^{\varpi},\bk)$ and in $\Db_{\IW_\ell}((\Gr_{G})^{\varpi},\bk)$; up to replacing the category $\Db_{\IW_\ell}((\Gr_{G})^{\varpi},\bk)$ by an equivalent category (which we will omit from notation), one can therefore consider whenever convenient that the objects in these categories are the same.
+In particular, this functor induces a bijection between the sets of isomorphism classes of indecomposable parity objects in $\Db_{\IW_\ell,\Gm}((\Gr_{G})^{\varpi},\bk)$ and in $\Db_{\IW_\ell}((\Gr_{G})^{\varpi},\bk)$; up to replacing the category of parity objects in $\Db_{\IW_\ell}((\Gr_{G})^{\varpi},\bk)$ by an equivalent category (which we will omit from notation), one can therefore consider whenever convenient that the objects in these categories are the same.

 The situation in this setting is even more favorable than in that of~\S\ref{ss:def-parity}, due to the following property.
 (Here, if $\mathsf{D}$ is a triangulated category, we write $\Hom^\bullet_{\mathsf{D}}(-,-)$ for $\bigoplus_{n \in \Z} \Hom_{\mathsf{D}}(-,-[n])$.)